Case Study 01

 Operator Training

-Virtual training using real process data.
+Virtual training environments using real process data, enabling hands-on learning without production risk.

-Measurable Impact
+Measurable Simulation Impact

 30%